baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 - Setting up a PostgreSQL server resource.
 - Configuring the host with the necessary connection strings.
-- Ensuring the database is created before tests run.
+- Ensuring the database is created and testing data prepared before tests run.
 - Starting and stopping the application host.
 - Cleaning up resources after tests are completed.